wise-monk123/Reinforcement-Learning-Gomoku/README.md

 - PyTorch >= 0.2.0
 - TensorFlow

-If you would like to train the model using other DL frameworks, you only need to rewrite policy_value_net.py.

 ### Implementation Steps
 To play with provided models, run the following script from the directory:
 ```